atomisthq/docs/docs/developer/slack.md

 or more channels, call the `addressChannels` method.

 !!! note
-    If you want to send a direct message to a user in your Slack team, use the `addressUsers` method with the user name of the recipient.
+    If you want to send a direct message to a user in your Slack workspace, use the `addressUsers` method with the user name of the recipient.

-Here is an example of sending a simple message into the `#general` channel of your Slack team:
+Here is an example of sending a simple message into the `#general` channel of your Slack workspace:

 ```typescript
 export class HelloWorld implements HandleCommand {